Best Restaurants in Boston

 124 Broadway, Somerville, 617-764-1412, labrasasomerville.com.

 — 23. —

-Whole platters of amuse-bouches; a dedicated cheese specialist and a tea sommelier; and a burnished whole duck carved tableside with great pomp and ceremony are just three of the rare extravagances that have made L’Espalier a destination for no-holds-barred dining.
+Whole platters of amuse-bouches; a robust cheese program and a tea sommelier; and a burnished whole duck carved tableside with great pomp and ceremony are just some of the rare extravagances that have made L’Espalier a destination for no-holds-barred dining.
 Modern flourishes like Matsutake mushrooms and ginger beignets on an appetizer of Hudson Valley foie gras; hay-roasted cauliflower paired with roast chicken; and foie gras jus plated with roasted guinea hen and truffle pommes purée, meanwhile, keep things fresh.

 774 Boylston St., Boston, 617-262-3023, lespalier.com.

 — 24. —